-It follows then, that few studies have compared frailty across international clinical settings.
-And the studies that do manage such a comparison are limited to multi-site primary data collection using a prefabricated harmonized data collection method that ensures all documentation across clinical domains are uniform (13).
+To date, few studies have compared frailty across international clinical settings.
+It is critical to understand how FIs might be applied across international settings because of the importance of frailty as a prognostic and predictive tool for examining population-level health outcomes and healthcare utilization.
+Studies that do manage such a comparison are limited to multi-site primary data collection using a prefabricated harmonized data collection method that ensures all documentation across clinical domains are uniform (13).
 Alternatively, literature reviews or meta analyses have also compared frailty across international populations, but seem to focus more on phenotypic frailty, frailty measured as a function of physical strength in extremities (14,15).

+The growing use of common data models (CDMs) such as the Observational Medical Outcomes Partnership (OMOP) CDM facilitate the concurrent analysis of data across institutions and specifically provide the infrastructure necessary to calculate and compare FIs across international databases.
+By loading multi-site, multi-source data into harmonized data structures, researchers are able to conduct multi-institutional, international studies with structural consistency (17).
+As a result, CDMs overcome challenges associated with international comparisons of frailty to date: data heterogeneity and inconsistencies in how data are captured.
+This allows for more robust analyses, data interoperability, facilitating data and query sharing across multiple organizations (18).

+However, while CDMs enable calculation of frailty across international databases, they do not ensure that the tools used to calculate frailty (FIs) are valid outside of the contexts in which they were developed.
 Without a frailty measure that is valid for international comparisons, research is showing adaptations of existing measures such as FIs that are based on the deficit accumulation theory.
 For example, eFRAGICAP is an adaptation of the UK-based eFI in the context of primary healthcare centers in Barcelona (16).
 However, adaptations and applications outside of the original setting run the risk of misclassification.

-It is critical to understand how FIs might be applied across international settings because of the importance of frailty as a prognostic and predictive tool for health outcomes and healthcare utilization.
-The growing use of common data models (CDMs) such as the Observational Medical Outcomes Partnership (OMOP) CDM facilitate the concurrent analysis of data from various institutions.
-By loading multi-site, multi-source data into harmonized data structures, researchers are able to conduct multi-institutional, international studies with structural consistency (17).
-As a result, CDMs overcome challenges associated with data heterogeneity and inconsistencies in how data are captured, allowing for more robust analyses, data interoperability, facilitating data and query sharing across multiple organizations (18).
-The utility of this type of data structure in the frailty research arena is in the ability to calculate and explore FIs across international EHRs.
-Yet, there have been no international demonstrations of FIs applied to multiple international databases which use the same CDM.
 As such, we sought to examine, first, the differences in frailty prevalence for two FIs across two US and three UK EHR databases formatted for the OMOP CDM and, second, to demonstrate fidelity of the FIs within these databases.
 Our hypothesis was that UK patients would have lower frailty because of the universal healthcare access and known better health outcomes than the US population (19).
+Additionally, valid FIs should show similar distributions of frailty within each FI and systematic bias between FIs across databases.

 Methods